Reno Rumble

-Reno Rumble was an Australian renovation reality television series, it aired on the Nine Network.
+Reno Rumble was an Australian renovation reality television series that aired on the Nine Network.
 The series was hosted by Scott Cam and Shelley Craft, and judged by Colin McAllister and Justin Ryan.
 The series first aired on Tuesday 5 May 2015.
 On 28 October 2015, the series was renewed for a second season and aired on Monday 21 March 2016.

 Contestants renovated two suburban houses, with one team eliminated each week.
-In season 1, the winner received a $100,000 cheque with half going to the winning couple’s favourite charity and a new Mazda CX-5 and the runner up received $50,000 with half going to charity.
+In season 1, the winner received a $100,000 cheque, with half going to the winning couple’s favourite charity, and a new Mazda CX-5; the runner-up received $50,000, with half going to charity.
 Throughout the length of the competition, the contestants will stay in luxury style caravans provided by Elite Caravans.

 Each home will be judged by interior design experts who have been briefed by the home owners on the style they want for their renovation.
 In season two, the winning couple will again receive $100,000 but half will not go to charity.

 Each week, each home will be blind judged (unaware of which team renovated which one – or the rooms assigned to each individual couple) and the team with the lowest score that week will be eliminated from the competition.

 The series was cancelled due to unexpected low ratings during the second season.